MLeidel/myc/README.md

 <a name="replacechar"></a>
 ### int replacechar (char \*in, char target, char replacement, int number)
 >Replaces characters within a string.
-Limit replacements or set to 0.
+Limit replacements or set to 0, no limit.
 Returns count of replacements made.

 ```c